 Create highly complex machined parts faster and more efficiently with a few quick tips

-CNC machined tools gain greater capabilities every year.
-Live-tool lathes are now able to mill various shapes and drill off-axis or radial holes, operations that would once have required a separate trip to the milling department.
-And machining centers are equipped with indexing heads that support 3+2 machining, where multiple sides of the part can be completed in a single operation.
+CNC machine tools gain greater capabilities every year.
+Live-tool lathes can mill various shapes and drill off-axis or radial holes, operations that would once have required a separate trip to the milling department.
+And machining centres are equipped with indexing heads that support 3+2 machining, where multiple sides of the part can be completed in a single operation.
 This is good news for designer and engineer.
 Not only can extremely complex parts now be produced, but it can be done so with greater quality, lower cost, and shorter lead times.

 But that doesn’t mean anything goes—certain machining rules still apply—and not following them can lead to expensive reworks and project delays.
 This design tip explores some key considerations that any part designer should know including: